 Improving Vasa's support

 How the chemistry of Vasa's wood affects its strength is of crucial importance for the complex and heavy structure of the ship.
-Wood chemists and mechanical engineers have identified chemical changes in Vasa's wood over time, which have resulted in marked weakening of the wood's strength.
+Wood chemists and mechanical engineers have identified chemical changes in Vasa's wood over time, which have resulted in weakening of the wood's strength.
 The need for an improved support of the ship is clear.
-In the current project, Support Vasa, a knowledge base is being gathered towards the construction of a new support system for Vasa.
+In the project Support Vasa a knowledge base has been gathered to impact the construction of a new support system for Vasa.

 Removing iron from Vasa's wood

 Vasa's wood is contaminated with iron from the thousands of bolts, nails, cannon balls and other iron objects, which corroded during the time on the harbour bottom.
 Iron is a well-known catalyst in chemical reactions and clear correlations between high iron content, high acidity and reduced strength have been shown in Vasa's wood.
-We therefore are removing iron from wooden objects of smaller dimensions that can withstand retreatment .
+We have therefore made trials of removing iron from smaller wooden objects that can withstand retreatment.
 As for the enormous and complex structure of the ship, which cannot easily be retreated, preventive measures, such as controlled climate and improved support, are needed.

 Recent results from chemical research are indicating the speed with which changes in Vasa's wood are taking place in the current museum climate.
 Degradation reactions initiated directly after Vasa was raised as the iron-rich wood came in contact with oxygen in the air, but these appear to have slowed down since then and are currently proceeding quite slowly.
 Once the time factor has been identified, predicting coming changes in the wood may be possible, which has great significance for the work to improve Vasa's support.